 - Cockatiels: 20 to 30 grams.

-As explained by the ASPCA Animal Poison Control Center, the symptoms of avocado poisoning most commonly occur within 12 hours of ingestion, followed by death within 1 to 2 days.
+As explained by the ASPCA Animal Poison Control Center, the symptoms of avocado poisoning can occur within 30 minutes of ingestion, followed by death within 1 to 2 days.

 - Weakness and depression.